-The pair of GEM detectors used during the PRad experiment performed very well during the entire experiment yielding highly stable operation, high resolution and high efficiency, as highlighted in Fig. 30.
+The pair of GEM detectors used during the PRad experiment performed very well during the entire experiment yielding highly stable operation, high resolution, and high efficiency, as highlighted in Fig. 33.

 The experience from the PRad experiment showed that having two GEM detector layers will provide high precision track parameters for diagnostics and systematic checks of the experimental setup.
 Furthermore, the requirement of at least one out of two GEM layer hits for production data yields a GEM hit efficiency of close to 100% throughout the active area of the experiment.
 The two GEM layers in the proposed experiment will be separated by 40 cm.
 The new μ RWELL based tracking layers will have an identical size and outer design to the PRad GEM detectors.
 However, new advances in μ RWELL detector technology such as spacer-free construction with a smaller materials budget will be incorporated into the new detectors.

 The biggest advantage of using this new technology for the second tracking layer is that it would allow each detector module to be built without a spacer grid.
 The presence of the spacer grid in the original GEM detector caused narrow regions of lower efficiency along the spacers.
 While these efficiencies were measured relative to HyCal and corrected in data analysis, they contributed to the systematic uncertainty of PRad.
 Having spacer-less detectors as the new tracking plane will eliminate the regions of low efficiency in this new detector.
 Furthermore, having this spacer-less layer would allow for highly accurate determination of efficiency profile of the original GEM layer.
-The impact of using two advanced technology coordinate detector layers on the determination of inefficiency profile and the associated uncertainty, as well as the improvement in the vertex reconstruction capabilities was studied using a simulation of the GEM detectors.
-The improvement in the resolution of the reconstructed reaction vertex is shown in Fig. 32.
+The impact of using two advanced technology coordinate detector layers on the determination of inefficiency profile and the associated uncertainty, as well as the improvement in the vertex reconstruction capabilities, were studied using a simulation of the GEM detectors.
+The improvement in the determination of the efficiency and its uncertainty is shown in Fig. 34.
+In addition the improvement in the resolution of the reconstructed reaction vertex is shown in Fig. 35.